Blackmorse/coNVIMient/README.md

 	{ buffer1, buffer2, 0 }) -- buffers
 ```

-Instead of iterating through tables for modes, lhs and 'buffers', you can pass them directly to the vim_keymap_set function.
-The parameters correspond to the original nvim_create_autocmd function, with the exception of the buffer opt which should be passed separately.
+Instead of iterating through tables for `modes`, `lhs` and `buffers`, you can pass them directly to the `vim_keymap_set` function.
+The parameters correspond to the original `nvim_create_autocmd` function, with the exception of the buffer opt which should be passed separately.

 For more information on `nvim_create_autocmd`, see the [Neovim API documentation](https://neovim.io/doc/user/api.html#nvim_create_autocmd())

 #### vim_create_autocmd
-This fuction allows you to create an autocmd in Neovim in the same manner, by expanding the arrays of passed buffers.
+This fuction allows you to create an <b>autocmd</b> in Neovim in the same manner, by expanding the arrays of passed buffers.

 Here is an example of usage: